rocky-linux/documentation/docs/labs/systems_administration_I/lab7-software_management.md

     $ dnf check-update wget
     ```

-3. Now list all the available versions for the kernel package for your system.
+3. Now, list all the available versions for the kernel package for your system.
 Type:

     ```
     $ sudo dnf list kernel
     ```

-4. Now check if any updated packages are available for the installed kernel package.
+4. Next, check if any updated packages are available for the installed kernel package.
 Type:

     ```
     $ dnf  check-update kernel
     ```

-5. Updates to packages might be due to bug fixes, new features or security patches.
+5. Package updates might be due to bug fixes, new features, or security patches.
 To view if there are any security related updates for the kernel package, type:

     ```
     $ dnf  --security check-update kernel